< Back to the Polytechnique Montréal portal

 Ultrasound and MRI-based evaluation of relationships between morphological and mechanical properties of the lower lumbar multifidus muscle in chronic low back pain

-Neda Naghdi, Sara Masi, Cleo Bertrand, Brent Rosenstein, Julien Cohen-Adad, Hassan Rivaz, Mathieu Roy et Maryse Fortin
+Neda Naghdi, Sara Masi, Cleo Bertrand, Brent Rosenstein, Julien Cohen-Adad, Hassan Rivaz, Mathieu Roy and Maryse Fortin

 [img]